-For owner operators who work with a separate entity, the norm is that they will provide primary liability insurance while they are signed together under a lease.
+For owner-operators who work with a separate entity, the norm is that they will provide primary liability insurance while they are signed together under a lease.
 However, that is not enough for a trucking company.
 In these situations, additional insurance is required.

-Depending on the extent of the truck operating business, the owner operator must add non-trucking liability coverages, physical damage coverage, and trailer interchange insurance.
+Depending on the extent of the truck operating business, the owner-operator must add non-trucking liability coverages, physical damage coverage, and trailer interchange insurance.

-For those who have own authority, their commercial truck insurance will usually have the following in their coverages:
+For those who have their own authority, their commercial truck insurance will usually have the following in their coverages: